NingKuang/Extension/README.md

 Extension
 =========
-This is the doc store for all Linux VM agent and extensions
+This is the document store for all Linux VM agent and extensions